Lesson 9.5

 Mandates

-One obstacle to improving the state's data structure is getting everyone to use the same systems, or at least systems that treat data in compatible ways.
+One obstacle to improving the state's data structure is getting everyone to use systems that treat data in compatible ways.
 Another is the complexity of ensuring that the systems effectively protect the privacy of students and teachers.
 Big businesses and government organizations face these issues all the time — they can be solved with leadership and work.
 Finding the leadership to sort out California's education data haystacks is a complex problem.
 For one thing, it's unclear who is in charge.
 School districts are substantially left to find their own ways of solving data problems.
 Getting them to do things the same way, or even use the same data definitions, can run afoul of California's laws against creating state mandates.

 Data issues may seem boring.
 They rarely fire up the passions of politicians, education activists, or parent leaders.
 But it seems inconceivable that this data weakness can continue forever in America, especially in California, the home of Silicon Valley.